barun-saha/kodeagent/README.md

 ### Code Execution

-CodeAgent executes LLM-generated code to leverage the tools.
+`CodeActAgent` executes LLM-generated code to leverage the tools.
 KodeAgent currently supports two different code run environments:
 - `host`: The Python code will be run on the system where you created this agent.
 In other words, where the application is running.
 - `e2b`:  The Python code will be run on an [E2B sandbox](https://e2b.dev/).
 You will need an E2B API key and add to your `.env` file.